DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - MS Windows OS uses this model with groups
     - A role-­based access control (RBAC) model can group users into roles based on the organization’s hierarchy
     - it is based on role or group membership, and users can be members of multiple groups.
 Users are not limited to only a single role.
-    - RBAC models are based on the hierarchy of an organization, so they are hierarchy based.
+    - RBAC models are based on the hierarchy of an organization, so they are 📝hierarchy based.
     - It is nondiscretionary model managed by a central authority🔥 to determine which objects subjects can access
 - 5.4.2 ❄️**Rule Based access control**
     - A key characteristic of the Rule-Based access control model is that it applies global rules to all subjects